Skip to main content

 Gathering your Grazing data

 The first step in the process is to make sure you are capturing the relevant data points to later review and analyse.
-Within AgriWebb you will be able to record the following data points as paddock records: Feed on offer, pasture growth rate, target residual amounts.
+Within AgriWebb (on performance plans), you will be able to record the following data points as paddock records: Feed on offer, pasture growth rate and target residual forage amounts.

 Best practice is to update these records in real time as you conduct livestock movements in and out of the paddocks so the data stays up to date.
 A note here is to ensure the livestock in AgriWebb have an accurate stocking load/animal unit selected.
 Refer to the guide on animal units and how to update them here: Animal Units.

-Majority of the records will be input by the app user, however for those in Australia, there is an integration with Cibo labs available to automatically capture your total standing dry matter (TSD) value via satellite.
+The pasture records will need to be input by the user, however for those in Australia, there is an integration with Cibo labs available to automatically capture total standing dry matter (TSD) estimates via satellite imagery to automate the pasture availability data collection.

-On your mobile device you will be able to add this data through our ‘Map’ tab as seen in the image below
+On your mobile device you will be able to add this data through the ‘Map’ tab as seen in the image below.
+Make sure you have selected the Paddock option at the top of the page.

 Select ‘Paddock Record’ at the bottom of the screen to bring up the record options that can be made in regards to both forage measurements and treatments against the paddock.